DanHodges/TheologicalDictionary/Reconciliation.md

 # Reconciliation
-Definition of Reconciliation coming soon.
+The definition of Reconciliation is coming soon!